apache/incubator-pegasus-website/_api/redis.md

 name = proxy
 type = proxy
+; which pegasus cluster and table dose this proxy redirect to ; 'onebox' is the cluster name which will be used in the next section ; 'temp' is the table name in the cluster arguments = onebox temp
-; which pegasus cluster and table dose this proxy redirect to ; if using GEO APIs, an extra table name which store geo index data should be appened, i.e.
+; if using GEO APIs, an extra table name which will store geo index data ; should be appended, i.e.
-; arguments = redis_cluster temp temp_geo
+; arguments = onebox temp temp_geo
-arguments = redis_cluster temp
 ; port serve for redis clients ports = 6379
 pools = THREAD_POOL_DEFAULT
 run = true

+[pegasus.clusters]
+; meta serer list the proxy redirect to onebox = 127.0.0.1:34601,127.0.0.1:34602,127.0.0.1:34603
 ```

 ## APIs